South Heights Christian Classes

 *A tuition payment will also be required for the second semester of this class.

 Description: This course is designed to be a student’s first systematic introduction to the sciences.
-The Apologia textbook is written in a conversational style, with apologetics and recognition of God's handiwork.
-There are three main sections: historical foundations of science, Earth science, and life science.
-Historical foundations & Earth science, covered in the first semester, include such topics as science history, the scientific method, designing experiments, simple machines, archaeology, geology, and paleontology.
-Life science, the focus of the 2nd semester, covers basic aspects of biology, as well as, human anatomy & physiology.
-We will not study the reproductive system.
+There are three main sections: historical foundations of science, earth science, and aspects of life science.
+The first semester topics include the history of science, the scientific method and experimental procedures, archaeology, astronomy, geology, and paleontology.
+The second semester topics include meteorology, oceanography and marine life, basic aspects of chemistry and physics, and biology.
 The text is written in a conversational style, with apologetics and recognition of God's handiwork.
-Class time includes lecture and discussion emphasizing main points from each chapter, labs, video clips, and fun activities to reinforce the concepts.
+Class time includes lecture and discussion emphasizing the main points from each chapter, labs, video clips, and fun activities to reinforce the concepts.
 Some skills we will work on throughout the year include learning how to write a lab report, take notes in class, organize information, and use study time effectively.
-Students are expected to complete chapter reading; On Your Own, study guide, & summary questions; and lab reports at home.
+Students are expected to complete chapter reading, On Your Own and study guide questions, and lab reports at home.
 The jump from elementary school to junior high can be steep in many areas, and this class will be challenging for some.
 However, the study skills students will learn are essential for high school and beyond.

 Tutor: Judi Davidson